jengree-dev/profile/README.md

 ## 📁 About My GitHub

-**Please note:** The majority of my significant and recent work is proprietary and developed under NDAs for companies like [Uralsib Bank/Yandex].
+**Please note:** The majority of my significant and recent work is proprietary and developed under NDAs.
 Therefore, my public GitHub primarily contains smaller personal projects and code examples.

 I am happy to discuss my architecture decisions, problem-solving approach, and the measurable impact of my work in detail during an interview.